 Did you know that falling is an art?
-If done properly falling doesn't have to result in serious injury.
+Even experienced skateboarders fall – a lot.
+They most frequently are injured in falls caused by rocks and irregular surfaces.
+If done properly, falling doesn't have to result in serious injury.